-Communication results and Date Communicated matters implementation 1.The internal audit officer reported the internal audit of Q4 2022 All attending independent 2023.03.21 2.
-The internal audit officer explained the results of the self-assessment of the internal control system in 2022 and discussed the relevant descriptions in the Statement of Internal Control System. directors approved, and submitted to the Board for reporting 2023.05.11 1.The internal audit officer explained the internal audit of Q1 2023.
+Date Communicated matters Communication results and implementation 1.The internal audit officer reported the internal audit of Q4 2022 All attending independent 2023.03.21 2.
+The internal audit officer explained the results of the self-assessment of the internal control system in 2022 and discussed the relevant descriptions in the Statement of Internal Control System. directors approved, and submitted to the Board for reporting 2023.05.11 1.
+The internal audit officer explained the internal audit of Q1 2023.
 All attending independent directors approved, and submitted to the Board for reporting 2023.08.10 1.The internal audit officer explained the internal audit of Q2 2023.
-All attending independent directors approved, and submitted to the Board for reporting 2023.11.09 1.The internal audit officer explained the internal audit of Q3 2023.
+All attending independent directors approved, and submitted to the Board for reporting 2023.11.09 1.
+The internal audit officer explained the internal audit of Q3 2023.
 All attending independent directors approved, and submitted to the Board for reporting 2023.12.21 1.Description on the 2024 annual audit plan by the internal audit officer.
-All attending independent directors approved, and submitted to the Board for reporting (V) Communication between the Company's independent directors and the CPAs is arranged at least once a year to explain corporate governance or securities regulations.
+All attending independent directors approved, and submitted to the Board for reporting

+- (V) Communication between the Company's independent directors and the CPAs is arranged at least once a year to explain corporate governance or securities regulations.
 During the selection of the CPAs for the audit of financial statements, the AQIs information has been obtained from the CPAs to serve as a reference for the engagement of CPAs.
-The Audit Committee also has sufficient communications and discussion with the engaged CPAs (VI) In 20 with acco re the Audit Committee.
-D23, two sessions (03.21.2023 and 11.09.2023) Governance and Management" were arrange ordance with auditing standards, the account idiaries' financial condition, overall operati d with the certified public accountants.
-In tants reported on the Company's and its ngs during the planning and completion of the audit or review of the Company's consolidated/individual financial statements.
+The Audit Committee also has sufficient communications and discussion with the engaged CPAs before the Audit Committee. - (VI) In 2023, two sessions (03.21.2023 and 11.09.2023) of "Communication with Those Charged with Governance and Management" were arranged with the certified public accountants.
+In accordance with auditing standards, the accountants reported on the Company's and its subsidiaries' financial condition, overall operations, and internal control audit findings during the planning and completion of the audit or review of the Company's consolidated/individual financial statements.
 There was also sufficient communication regarding whether there were any material adjusting entries or impacts from amendments to laws and regulations on the accounting treatments.